ogs22/cookbook/glossary/coordinate.md

-One of a pair (or triple) of numbers which is used to describe a point's position in the plane (or in space).
+One of a pair (or triple) of numbers which is used to describe a point’s position in the plane (or in space).